SinisterSpatula/RetroflagGpiGuides/MakeBootSilent.md

 plymouth.enable=0
 vt.global_cursor_default=0
 ```
+If you are NOT using a kernel boot logo and you want the raspberry icon to disappear, also add `quiet logo.nologo`

 > This will hide all the text you see when booting, and make the bootup process completely silent/hidden.